Visitor restrictions currently in place

 The visitor policy includes:

-- When a woman is admitted for care related to birthing, she may have up to two support persons present.
+- Women admitted for care related to birthing may have up to two support persons present.
+This should be pre-planned with the relevant midwifery and obstetric treating team during antenatal care.

 The decision to continue to restrict visitors to our health facilities is always a difficult one, but it ensures we can protect the health and safety of everyone.
 This is especially necessary for our most vulnerable, particularly patients whose health is already compromised.